|Fall 2019 Regular Start Semester – Aix-en-Provence, France||$19,695*||Arrive Sept. 7, 2019 – Depart Dec. 18, 2019||MSAF|

-Final transcript is issued IAU College.
+Final transcript is issued by IAU (Institute for American Universities).
 Classes are taken with other American students.
-Some classes carry additional course fees which are not included in the ASA program fee.

 If your college or university requires an official transcript from an accredited U.S. institution, you are able to receive one from Truman State University for an additional fee of $500.
 (If you require a TSU transcript, please be sure to notify us at least 3 months prior to departure.)

-Aix-en-Provence, France: The Marchutz School of Fine Arts at IAU College – Semester Course Offerings
+Aix-en-Provence, France: Fall 2019 Semester Course Offerings – The Marchutz School of Fine Arts at IAU

 This program is open to students with any level of French and any level of art experience.
 Students attending The Marchutz School of Fine Arts for a semester take a minimum of 15 credits, including the following: